 Because there are strict procedural and legal requirements involved, you should strongly consider hiring a grandparents rights attorney to help you with the adoption or guardianship process.
 Even a single mistake can result in serious delays or the denial or your request.
 Contact James E. Crawford, Jr. & Associates for more information about grandparent adoptions and guardianships.

-If you have questions about custody, visitation, or other family law issues, contact a Baltimore grandparents rights attorney.
+If you have questions about custody, visitation, or other family law issues, contact a Maryland grandparents rights attorney.
 At James E. Crawford, Jr. & Associates, we know that grandparents play an important role in the grandchildren’s lives.
 We can help you protect the bond between you and your grandchildren.
 Contact us for more information, as well as a free consultation.